 You must use a licensed waste carrier and an authorised landfill site.
 To find a site that accepts the waste you can check with the site direct, contact your local authority or check the Environment Agency public register.

-The following are classed as hazardous and may need to be dealt with by a specialist contractor:
+The following may need to be dealt with by a specialist contractor:

 - soil contaminated with some persistent herbicides (herbicides that don’t break down)

 Find out about disposing of hazardous plant waste.